Calgary Foreclosures and How to Buy One with Chamberlain Real Estate Group

 Here in Alberta, we use a Judicial Sale model where all offers are subject to the court’s approval, often made public, and made in secret directly to a judge.
 Ultimately, you are dealing with a bank, so they will be less willing to adjust the price based on bids received.
 But as a rule, we often see the price adjusted every 30 days or so, as the banks become more motivated to liquidate the asset.

-For the most part, foreclosed properties in Calgary are usually seen as an investment, and made by previous homeowners looking for good capital returns.
+For the most part, foreclosed properties in Calgary are usually seen as an investment and made by previous homeowners looking for good capital returns.
 It’s not often a first-time buyer new to the real estate market looking at foreclosed properties.
 No matter if this is your first house purchase or not, let us help you along the way.
 We have decades of experience and know what it takes to get you your dream property.
-Call us on 587-316-5400 as well getting us on email at [email protected].
+Call us on 587-316-5400 as well as getting us on email at email@example.com.